GRACE AND THE NEW COVENANT

-And now, brethren, I commend you to God, and to the word of his grace, which is able to build you up, and to give you an inheritance among all them which are sanctified.
+So now, brethren, I commend you to God and to the word of His grace, which is able to build you up and give you an inheritance among all those who are sanctified.
 (Acts 20:32)

 Grace here refers to the Divine Virtue given to us to bring us to maturity in Christ.

-By whom we have received grace and apostleship, for obedience to the faith among all nations, for his name: (Romans 1:5)
+Through Him we have received grace and apostleship for obedience to the faith among all nations for His name, (Romans 1:5)

 Divine Presence, blessing, and calling.

-To all that be in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.
+To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.
 (Romans 1:7)

 Divine Presence and blessing.

-Being justified freely by his grace through the redemption that is in Christ: (Romans 3:24)
+being justified [declared righteous] freely by His grace through the redemption that is in Christ Jesus, (Romans 3:24)

 Forgiveness of sins based on the atonement made by Christ on the cross of Calvary.

-Now to him that worketh is the reward not reckoned of grace, but of debt.
+Now to him who works, the wages are not counted as grace but as debt.
 (Romans 4:4)

-For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
+For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 (Ephesians 2:8,9)

 This verse often is used to prove that the Christian need not worry about righteous behavior because he is not saved by works.
 Again, Paul was referring to the works of the Law of Moses.